Kahssie/hackerrank/README.md

 # Hackerrank Practice Files

-This is to help keep track of my Hackerrank progression and files :-)
+This is to help keep track of my Hackerrank progression and files 😃

+For this 30 Days Challenge, I'm practicing with Java!
+Any alternative solutions are not mine unless stated otherwise.

 ## 30 Days Challenge
 Days completed: